mcnole25/random-resources/README.md

 ### precise-calculator.html

 A small high precision calculator available to download for offline use.
-Uses an offline copy of the big.js library inside the html file.
+Uses an offline copy of the big.js library (by @MikeMcl) inside the html file.

 Operations supported are: Basic arithmetic (+ - * /), exponents (integer power only), square root, factorial, nCr, cube root.
 Operations up to 500 decimals.

 The calculator has been tested & bugs have been recently fixed.

 Type "e" in an input for Euler's Number.
 Euler's Number is experimental & may have bugs.

-**NOTE: I do not own big.js.
-The library was borrowed by MikeMcl.**

 ### time-converter.html